open-telemetry/opentelemetry-js/packages/opentelemetry-scope-zone/README.md

 This module provides *Zone Scope Manager with bundled [zone-js]* for Web applications.
-If you have your own [zone-js] please use *@opentelemetry/scope-zone-peer-dep* If you use Angular it means you already have the zone.js adn you should use *@opentelemetry/scope-zone-peer-dep*
+If you have your own [zone-js] please use *@opentelemetry/scope-zone-peer-dep* If you use Angular it means you already have the [zone-js] and you should use [@opentelemetry/scope-zone-peer-dep]

 ## Installation